Improbable-AI/VisionProTeleop/README.md

 ## Benchmark Results

-We performed comprehensive glass-to-glass latency measurements to evaluate the end-to-end performance of our video streaming system.
-The results show consistently low latency across all tested resolutions, with wired connections achieving **~20ms** at lower resolutions and wireless connections maintaining **~50-100ms** even at 4K.
+We performed comprehensive round-trip latency measurements to benchmark our video streaming system.
+The measurement captures the full cycle:
+1. Python encodes a timestamp into a video frame as a marker
+2. WebRTC transmission happens over the network
+3. Vision Pro decodes the image, and reads the marekr
+4. sends timing data back via gRPC
+5. Python calculates latency.

+This provides a conservative upper bound on user-experienced latency.
+According to our own testing, the system can consistently hit under 100ms both in wired mode and wireless mode for resolution under 720p.
+When wired up (requires developer strap), you can get stable 50ms latency even for **stereo 4K streaming**.

 For detailed methodology, test configurations, and complete results, see the **[Benchmark Documentation](docs/benchmark.md)**.

 ![](comparison.png)

 ## How to Use